isabella232/rtos-docs-pr.pt-pt/rtos-docs/threadx/chapter4.md

 ## <a name="tx_semaphore_put_notify"></a>tx_semaphore_put_notify

-Notificar o pedido quando o semáforo for colocado
+Notifique o pedido quando o semáforo for colocado

 ### <a name="prototype"></a>Prototype